See Where Your Users Actually Come From

 The Challenge

-A startup was splitting its paid advertising budget equally between Google Ads and LinkedIn Ads.
-Despite increasing traffic, trial signups were not improving as expected.
+A startup split its paid budget equally between Google Ads and LinkedIn Ads.
+Traffic increased but trial signups did not.

 The Discovery

-Traffic analytics revealed that Google Ads generated twice the sessions, but LinkedIn referral traffic produced a 4× higher trial signup rate.
+Traffic analytics showed Google Ads generated twice the sessions, but LinkedIn referrals had four times the signup rate.

 The Solution & Result